To skip this preface and head straight to the guide, click here.

 In 2019, content marketing for banks took a tentative step forward.
 This wasn’t the work of any giant financial institution or global bank, it came from small banks and FinTechs.

-In the UK, the challenger bank, Monzo, gradually began to move their blog content away from talking about how great their product is and more towards answering the day-to-day problems of their audience.
+In the UK, the challenger bank, Monzo, gradually began to level up their blog content.
+They started to talk less about how great their product is.
+Instead, blog posts were geared more towards answering the day-to-day problems of their audience.
 Blog articles like “Everything they didn’t teach you in school about how to save money” demystify financial literacy and frame content in a very accessible way.

 As you’ll see in our 2020 guide, gathering actionable data, offering engaging experiences, and increasing human personalization are key themes for the year ahead.

 To keep pace with the evolving content strategies of FinTechs and small banks, the entire industry is going to need to make changes.
 We’ve scoured the recent research, so you don’t have to, and identified four key factors that will influence content strategies in 2020:

 Content marketing for banks is certainly not an easy task.
 But, emerging demographics like Generation Z are about to flood the credit market and they are a generation more interested in achieving financial literacy than previous generations.
 They also conduct more research than previous generations before committing to a bank so creating effective content is essential in 2020.

 Subscribe to one or both of our newsletters